ruhoh/ruhoh.com/docs/2/index.md

 If a file does not use metadata, the collection level configuration is used.
 Note also there are default values for certain attributes like "layout" which may be used.

+### JSON

+<span class='label'>since 2.4</span>

+Top Metadata can now be written in JSON:

+    {
+      "layout": "yay",
+      "description": null,
+      "tags": [
+        "apple",
+        "orange"
+      ],
+      "date": "2012-12-12",
+      "title": "Hello",
+      "categories": [
+        "random"
+      ]
+    }

+    ...
+The rest of the page body is here ...

+**Format requirements:**

+1. The syntax `{` starts the top metadata block and must be the very first line at the very first character position.
+2. The resultant object **must be valid JSON**.
+[Validate your JSON](http://jsonlint.com/) if you get JSON parse errors.
+3. The syntax `}` ends the JSON object.

+Note Ruhoh can only recognize this metadata if the JSON format is valid.

 # Terminal